Symptom checker

 - If unconscious: call 000 and begin infant CPR

-These steps are a summary only.
-Completing a certified infant CPR course is strongly recommended for all carers — available through Red Cross Australia, St John Ambulance, and many MCH services.
+Complete a certified infant CPR course — Red Cross, St John Ambulance, or MCH services.

 Immunisation — Australian NIP schedule